Retail business opportunities and challenges

 Compare that shopping experience with today.
 You wouldn’t even leave home before typing ”best BBQ” into Google, then, armed with all the latest product information and industry research, you would compare prices online and either click “buy” and wait for the courier or dash to the store, wave your credit card and get out as fast as you can – with your new BBQ, because heaven forbid you have to wait for it.

 That’s a lot of change for one of the world’s oldest industries.
-Here are some of the challenges facing retailers in 2016 and beyond, and how to make sure you come out on top.
+Here are some of the challenges facing retailers, and how to make sure you come out on top.

 Let's start with the challenges